Jethet/vanillaJS-audio-tour/README.markdown

 In the initial phase, the app will be built with vanilla JavaScript, HTML and CSS.
 We will also be using HTML5 audio player, and possibly video.
 For the database, we will look at options such as hosting it on the client's website.

-**MPV**

-In the initial phase, the app will be built to include the following functionality:
+The client wants the app to include the following functionality:
 * the user will see a welcome page when opening the app
 * the user can log in with either an access code or QR code
 * after accessing the app, the user enters a screen with access to the tours